-NAVSYS Corporation has developed a design and prototype of a flexible, high performance, miniaturized, space-based Software GPS Receiver (SSGR) based on a Software Defined Radio (SDR) architecture that optimally combines GPS, INS, and star-tracker inputs to provide a flexible, integrated precision navigation and attitude determination solution for space applications including LEO, HEO and GEO missions.
-Working jointly with Microcosm, Inc., we have prototyped and tested this capability with a miniaturized star-tracker developed specifically for microsatellite applications.
+NAVSYS Corporation and Microcosm, Inc., have jointly developed a design for a flexible, high-performance, miniaturized, space-based Software GPS Receiver (SSGR) based on a Software Defined Radio (SDR) architecture that optimally combines GPS, INS, and star-tracker inputs to provide a flexible, integrated precision navigation and attitude determination solution for space applications.
+The SSGR is suitable for supporting multiple space missions including GPS metric tracking during launch, orbit determination during transfer to geostationary orbits, and high accuracy navigation, attitude control and timing.
+The flexibility of the SSGR design allows it to be re-programmed for use in launch and orbit entry, station-keeping and autonomous orbit estimation applications.

 In this paper we present a system design, analysis, and test results for the integrated SSGR navigation system.
-The filter design for the optimal integration of GPS, INS, and star-tracker measurements are presented along with simulation results that show predicted performance.
-As part of the test and simulation effort, the NAVSYS Advanced GPS Hybrid Simulation (AGHS) capability was used to simulate the space environment.
-Receiver test results using the AGHS will be presented to validate performance predictions and demonstrate the benefits of the combined GPS, INS, and star-tracker approach.
+The filter design for the optimal integration of GPS, INS, and star-tracker measurements is presented along with simulation results that show predicted performance.
+In the design of a space-based GPS receiver, difficulty comes in testing, since the dynamics involved are radically different from anything achievable on the ground.
+Commercially available GPS simulators that are capable of simulating the space environment are very expensive, generally have high learning curves, and are limited in capability and flexibility.
+The multi-element Advanced GPS Hybrid Simulation (AGHS) capability available at NAVSYS addresses many of these concerns.
+As part of this effort, NAVSYS has modified its AGHS to support simulated star-tracker measurements for real-time receiver testing in space-based trajectories.
+Receiver test results using the AGHS are presented to validate performance predictions and demonstrate the benefits of the combined GPS, INS, and star-tracker approach.

-1. INTRODUCTION
+INTRODUCTION

-1.1.
 Navigation Challenges for Microsatellites

 Microsatellites provide an affordable, near-term test platform for proving new spacecraft technologies.
 They can also provide a responsive capability for missions that necessitate quick launch.
-This technology is particularly relevant to rapid military responses in time of crisis.
-Although they microsatellites offer substantial potential advantages in both cost and performance over traditional large satellites, current commercially available navigation and attitude determination components are designed for spacecraft that are an order of magnitude more massive than microsatellites and are too expensive and bulky for deployment on microsatellites.
+This technology is particularly relevant to rapid military responses in times of crisis.
+Although microsatellites offer substantial potential advantages in both cost and performance over traditional large satellites, current commercially available navigation and attitude determination components are designed for spacecraft that are an order of magnitude more massive than microsatellites and are too expensive and bulky for deployment on microsatellites.

 Solving the problem of microsatellite navigation requires more than simply scaling down existing hardware; it must be designed and evaluated, not only as an individual subsystem, but also within the system level context of controlling a high precision microsatellite.
-Neither the attitude properties nor attitude motion scales linearly with For example, the moments of inertia scale size. approximately as the 5th power of the linear dimensions, while the required control bandwidth decreases as the square of the linear dimensions.
+Most dynamic characteristics of small satellites do not scale linearly with size.
+For example, the moments of inertia scale approximately as the 5th power of the linear dimensions, while the required control bandwidth decreases as the square of the linear dimensions.
 Consequently, microsatellites will be much more agile than their larger, more massive counterparts and will also require a much higher control bandwidth and will be more sensitive to disturbances.
 Thus, it is imperative that a microsatellite navigation and attitude determination components be designed with an understanding of expected accuracy and bandwidth requirements.